AriFordsham/GHCWiki/commentary/compiler/driver.md

 See also the page on [recompilation avoidance](commentary/compiler/recompilation-avoidance).

-ToDo: say something about stability
+ToDo: say something about stability; it's per SCC

 ### Compilation

 Compilation, also known as **upsweep**, walks the module graph in topological order and compiles everything.
 Depending on whether or not we are doing parallel compilation, this implemented by `upsweep` or by `parUpsweep`.
 In this section, we'll talk about the sequential upsweep.

-### Home package table
+The key data structure which we are filling in as we perform compilation is the **home package table** or HPT (`hsc_HPT`, defined in [compiler/main/HscTypes.lhs](/trac/ghc/browser/ghc/compiler/main/HscTypes.lhs)).
+As its name suggests, it contains informations from the \*home package\*, i.e. the package we are currently compiling.
+Its entries, `HomeModInfo`, contain the sum total knowledge of a module after compilation: both its pre-linking interface `ModIface` as well as the post-linking details `ModDetails`.

+We \*clear\* out the home package table in the session (for `--make`, this was empty anyway), but we pass in the old HPT.

+ToDo: talk about how we fix up loops after we finish the loop

-Finally, when the module is completely done being compiled, it is registered in the home package table or HPT (`hsc_HPT`, defined in [compiler/main/HscTypes.lhs](/trac/ghc/browser/ghc/compiler/main/HscTypes.lhs))
+Finally, when the module is completely done being compiled, it is registered in the home package table

+ToDo: Talk about what happens when we fail while in the middle of compiling a module cycle